rbenamotz/LEMPA/README.md

 ## Web Interface

-It is possible to access the system via web UI that allows:
+Once LEMPA is up and running, It exposes web UI via port 8080 that allows:

 * Live view of system actions
 * Full working 2 way serial monitor.
 ATMega328 is connected by default to RPi serial0.
 External boards can be connected via dedicated headers on the HAT